-I am in touch with someone in Australia whose wife is a descendant of Anna Maria Burton, sister of Arthur William Burton who set up his business in Paris – she is a “second cousin twice removed” of her eldest brother Charles Frederick, and therefore also of Alice.
+I am also in touch with a descendant in Australia of Anna Maria Burton, sister of Arthur William Burton who set up his business in Paris – she is a “second cousin twice removed” of her eldest brother Charles Frederick, and therefore also of Alice.

 Kent & Sussex Courier 19.10.1934 p18 ©Mirrorpix, Image created courtesy British Library Board, Sourced Britishnewspapersarchive.com